-Core knowledge relevant to the brief will be covered in the employer-set project; this will change for each assessment window.
+Core knowledge and core skills relevant to the brief will be covered in the employer set project; this will change for each assessment window.

 There will be 2 assessment opportunities per year in summer (May/June) and autumn (November/December).
-Please refer to the assessment timetable on the NCFE website for further information.
+Please refer to the Key Dates Schedule on the NCFE website for further information.

 All tasks must be completed under supervised conditions.
-This means students can access resources in order to complete their assessment.